henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 # Introduction

-Remote attestation (RA) describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of an endpoint --- the Attestor --- over a network to another endpoint --- the Verifier --- without direct access.
-Typically, this kind of appraisal is based on integrity measurements of software components right before they are loaded as software instances on the Attestor.
-In general, attestation procedures are utilizing a hardware root of trust (RoT).
-The TUDA protocol family uses hash values of all started software components that are stored (extended into) a Trust-Anchor (the RoT) implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and are reported via a signature over those measurements.
+Remote attestation (RA) describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of a communication partner --- the Attester --- over the Internet to another communication parter --- the Verifier --- without direct access.
+A prominent example is the conveyance of evidence based on integrity measurements of software components right before they are loaded as software instances on the Attester - in order to be appraised.
+In general, remote attestation procedures {{-rats}} are utilizing Roots of Trust (RoT).
+[FIXME NIST/GP ROT here] The TUDA protocol family uses hash values of all started software components that are stored (extended into trusted chain of hashes).
+The storage of these measurements is facilitated by a Root of Trust for Storage (to extend the hash chain) that is also a Root of Trust for Reporting (to provide a trustworthy/signed quote of the resulting hash value).

-This draft introduces the concept of including the exchange of evidence --- created via a hardware RoT containing a shielded secret that is inaccessible to the user --- in order to increase the confidence in a communication peer that is supposed to be a Trusted System {{RFC4949}}.
-In consequence, this document introduces the term forward authenticity.
+This document includes the concept of exchanging of evidence as presented in {{-rats}}.
+In this case the evidence is created via a hardware RoT containing a shielded secret that is inaccessible to the user --- in order to increase the confidence of a communication partner that the evidence presented originates from a Trusted System {{RFC4949}}.
+As a result, this document introduces the term Forward Authenticity.

 Forward Authenticity (FA):

 : A property of secure communication protocols, in which later compromise of the long-term keys of a data origin does not compromise past authentication of data from that origin.
-FA is achieved by timely recording of assessments of the authenticity from entities (via "audit logs" during "audit sessions") that are authorized for this purpose, in a time frame much shorter than that expected for the compromise of the long-term keys.
+FA is achieved by timely recording of assessments of the authenticity from system components (via "audit logs" during "audit sessions") that are authorized for this purpose and trustworthy (endorsed RoT), in a time frame much shorter than that expected for the compromise of the long-term keys.

-Forward Authenticity enables new level of guarantee and can be included in the basically every protocol, such as ssh, router advertisements, link layer neighbor discover, or even ICMP echo.
+: Forward Authenticity enables new levels of guarantee and can be included in basically every protocol, such as ssh, router advertisements, link layer neighbor discovery, or even ICMP echo.

 ## Remote Attestation